Idris Elba’s Wife Sabrina Dhowre-Elba Tests Positive For Coronavirus

 Like millions of people all over the world, I've been staying safer at home for over a week now.
 I know a lot of people are feeling stressed, overwhelmed, and uncertain.
 Because of that, I wanted to offer some hope and gather thought leaders and people going through it to add some perspective.
 Which is why I FaceTimed Idris Elba and his wife Sabrina who are safely quarantined together after he tested positive for COVID-19.
 Idris fills me in on his journey and Sabrina reveals the result of her test after they decided to quarantine together.
 Tap the link in my bio to watch our conversation for FREE on the Apple TV app (on your phone) or visit apple.co/oprahtalks

-Dhowre-Elba also weighed in on her own symptoms, saying that she still feels okay as well.
+Dhowre-Elba also weighed in, saying that she still feels okay as well.
 She doesn’t think she’s experiencing any of the symptoms commonly associated with the illness, but she acknowledged that that could change in the week ahead.

-The couple said that to stay entertained and busy during their quarantine, they’re playing video games, chess, and trying to stay creative.
+The couple said that to stay entertained and busy during their quarantine, they’re playing video games and chess, and trying to stay creative.
 Elba is also learning to play the guitar, which Dhowre-Elba said she doesn’t mind.

 According to TMZ, Elba is believed to have been exposed to the virus on March 4, after he interacted with a member of the stunt team who had tested positive on the set of the Netflix film The Harder They Fall.
 Elba reportedly stayed on set for several days after he was exposed, and confirmed that he had tested positive for COVID-19 on March 16.
 TMZ reports that, as of right now, no one else on the set has tested positive.

-Elba is just one of the major celebrities that have tested positive for the disease, as it continues to spread across the country.
-Tom Hanks and Rita Wilson were two of the first major Hollywood figures to be diagnosed, and they’ve been followed by Elba and his wife, as well as Andy Cohen, Lost star Daniel Dae Kim, and others.
-In addition to the celebrities who have already tested positive for the illness, others have used their social platforms to reach out to their fans with advice on how to pass the time in quarantine, or keep themselves from getting sick.
+Elba is just one of the major celebrities who has tested positive for the disease, as it continues to spread across the country.
+Tom Hanks and Rita Wilson were two of the first big Hollywood figures to be diagnosed, and they’ve been followed by Elba and his wife, as well as Andy Cohen, Lost star Daniel Dae Kim, and others.
+In addition to the celebrities who have already tested positive for the illness, others have used their social media platforms to reach out to their fans with advice on how to pass the time in quarantine, or keep themselves from getting sick.